FrivalszkyP/databases-for-postgresql/howto-user-management.md

 ## The read-only user
 {: #user-management-read-only-user}

 The `ibm-cloud-base-user-ro` manages privileges for users that are created to access read-only replicas.
-More information can be found on the [Configuring Read-only Replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas) page.
+For more information, see [Configuring Read-only Replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas).

 ## The `repl` user
 {: #user-management-repl-user}